bhavinjawade/bhavinjawade/readme.md

 ###  Hi!
 I am Bhavin Jawade👋

-I am a Graduate Student and Research Assistant (RA) at the University of Buffalo, State University of New York, pursuing Masters in Computer Science.
-I am a Research Assistant at CUBS Lab (Center for unified biometrics and sensors) at UB.
+I am a Graduate Student at the University of Buffalo, State University of New York, pursuing Masters in Computer Science.
+I am also a Research Assistant at CUBS Lab (Center for unified biometrics and sensors) at UB.
 Previously I worked as a software engineer at Persistent Systems, Pune.
 My research interest lies in Computer vision, Reinforcement Learning, and Algorithms.

 Want to know more, visit my [Website](http://bhavinjawade.github.io/), follow me on [Twitter](https://twitter.com/bhavinjawade), or connect with me on [Linkedin](https://www.linkedin.com/in/bhavinjawade/).